Opportunities for Summer Students in Particle Physics

 The experimental particle physics group at the University of Toronto has a long tradition of training graduate students.
 Here we list some of the opportunities that are currently available in the group.
 Don't hesitate to contact any member of the group if you have any questions.

-We have two experimental projects that are in main data-taking periods.
+We have three experimental projects that are actively preparing to take data or are in main data-taking periods.
 The ATLAS group at Toronto is actively involved in all areas of analysis of the LHC data, including studies of the Higgs boson discovered in 2012.
 There are openings for students interested in masters and doctoral studies on ATLAS data and participation in upgrade projects for the upcoming data-taking periods at CERN.

 The T2K project is studying neutrino oscillations by measuring a beam of neturinos within a km of their production at an accelerator complex at Tokai (the "T") on the east cost of Japan and again several hundred km away in a large underground water Cerenkov detecto in the Kamioka mine (the "K") in the Japanese alps.
 Canadian collaborators, including the University of Toronto, are analysing the data from early running and tackling systematic uncertainties seen to further improve precision as data-taking continues through the end of the decade.
 More information on all the graduate student opportunities can be found in this flyer